-The AMETEK By-Laws may be altered, amended or repealed or new by-laws may be adopted by the stockholders of AMETEK or by the AMETEK Board at any regular meeting of the stockholders or of the AMETEK Board or at any special meeting of the stockholders of AMETEK or of the AMETEK Board if notice of such alteration, amendment, repeal or adoption or new By-Laws be contained in the notice of such special meeting and such amendment is approved by a majority of the Directors of AMETEK or the affirmative vote of the holders of a majority of outstanding shares of AMETEK Common Stock.
-The Culligan By-Laws may be adopted by Culligan stockholders or by the Culligan Board, provided that notice of such alteration, amendment, repeal or adoption of new By-Laws is contained in the notice of such meeting of stockholders or the Culligan Board and such amendments are approved by either a majority of the Directors of Culligan or the affirmative vote of the holders or the outstanding shares of Culligan Common Stock.
+The AMETEK By-Laws may be altered, amended or repealed or new by-laws may be adopted by the stockholders of AMETEK or by the AMETEK Board at any regular meeting of the stockholders or of the AMETEK Board or at any special meeting of the stockholders of AMETEK or of the AMETEK Board if notice of such alteration, amendment, repeal or adoption or new By-Laws be contained on the notice of such special meeting and such amendment is approved by a majority of the Directors of AMETEK or the affirmative vote of the holders of a majority of outstanding shares of AMETEK Common Stock.
+The Culligan By-Laws may be altered, amended or repealed, in whole or in part, or new by-laws may be adopted by Culligan stockholders or by the Culligan Board, provided that notice of such alteration, amendment, repeal or adoption of new By-Laws is contained in the notice of such meeting of stockholders or the Culligan Board and such amendments are approved by either a majority of the Directors of Culligan or the affirmative vote of the holders of a majority of the outstanding shares of Culligan Common Stock.